What is OS-HELP?

 OS-HELP eligibility requirements are determined under the Higher Education Support Act (2003) (HESA) and further outlined in the Department of Education- Higher Education Administrative Information for Providers (AIP) 2015 and the Study Assist website.
 In addition to the government eligibility requirements (as outlined below), the University must determine its own internal criteria and OS-HELP policy in accordance with the guidelines.
 All of the information on this webpage has been taken directly from, or complies with, the relevant government documents as mentioned above.

-As a UC student, you are eligible for OS‑HELP if you meet ALL of the below criteria:
+As a UC student, to be eligible for an OS‑HELP loan, you must:

-- are enrolled with UC as a Commonwealth supported student; and
+- be enrolled with UC as a Commonwealth supported student; and

 - have the overseas study count towards the course requirements for the UC course of study which you are enrolled in; and

 - meet the tax file number (TFN) requirements by providing your TFN (or a completed Certificate of application for a TFN) to UC Study Abroad; and

 - not have received an OS-HELP loan on more than one other occasion; and